aws/aws-lambda-builders/aws_lambda_builders/workflows/java_maven/DESIGN.md

 #### Step 3: Copy to artifact directory

-The workflow implementation is aware of the mapping scheme used to map a `source_dir` to the correct directory under `scratch_dir` (described in step 4), so it knows where to find the built Lambda artifact when copying it to `artifacts_dir`.
-They will be located in `$SCRATCH_DIR/<mapping for source_dir>/target`.
+Built Java classes and depedenceis are copied from `source_dir/target/classes` and `source_dir/target/dependency` respectively to the artifact directory.

 #### Step 4: Clean up target directory

-By default, Maven stores its build-related metadata in a `target` directory under the source directory and we will run `mvn clean` to clean up the directory.
+By default, Maven stores its build-related metadata in a `target` directory under the source directory and we run `mvn clean` to clean up the directory.

 ##### Single project